-The University requirements listed below are considered to be minimal and the academic department offering the program may impose additional or higher requirements for its specific certificate program(s).
+The University requirements listed below are considered a minimum and the academic department offering the program may impose additional or higher requirements for specific certificate program(s).
 See the specific presentation in the Academic Programs section of this Bulletin or contact the department offering the certificate for further information.

 Basic University Undergraduate Certificate Program Requirements